bokeh/bokeh/README.md

 Bokeh
 =====

-Bokeh is an implementation of [Grammar of Graphics](http://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html) for Python, that also supports the customized rendering flexibility of Protovis and d3.
+Bokeh (pronounced boh-Kay) is an implementation of [Grammar of Graphics](http://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html) for Python, that also supports the customized rendering flexibility of Protovis and d3.
 Although it is a Python library, its primary output backend is HTML5